 I’m not alone in this, mind you.
 My friend Jessie is gluten-free and a good ole Southern girl.
-She has refused to give up whiskey and has relied on some research that the distilling process removes most of the gluten to justify her continued devotion to mint juleps.
+She has refused to give up whiskey and remains convinced that the distilling process removes most of the gluten to justify her continued devotion to mint juleps.

 But since this post on gluten-free beers was so popular, I thought it was worth doing some investigating.
-And I was surprised to find out that just because Grey Goose and Kettle are expensive, does not mean that they are wheat free.
+And I was surprised to find out that just because Grey Goose and Kettle are fancy, does not mean that they are wheat free.
 Oops.

-In order to maintain my status as semi-easy going party girl, I put together a list below of the best and most mainstream gluten-free liquor options available (one from each category – bourbon, vodka, gin, tequila, rum, etc.).
-Unless you’re in a desperate situation–like say, at a late night wedding after party in a hotel room with all of your college friends trying to continue the fun with one measly bottle of vodka and no mixers except for the jar of artisan honey you received as part of your welcome bag (which, for the record, tastes really delicious with vodka)–you should be able to find at least one of these liquors to sip on.
+In order to maintain my status as a semi-easy going party girl, I put together a list below of the best and most mainstream gluten-free liquor options available (one from each category – bourbon, vodka, gin, tequila, rum, etc.).
+Unless you’re in a desperate situation–like say, at a wedding after after party in a hotel room with all of your college friends trying to continue the fun with one measly bottle of vodka and no mixers except for the jar of artisan honey you received as part of your welcome bag (which, for the record, tastes really delicious with vodka)–you should be able to find at least one of these options to sip on.

 1. Makers Mark

 When I first was diagnosed with a gluten allergy, I just assumed that all alcohols in the whiskey family were off limits.
 This was very upsetting, as hot toddy season is my favorite season.
 It wasn’t until Chef Race, when I declined Claire Robinson’s offer to buy me a Jack Daniels Black Label on the rocks that I realized that bourbon is traditionally made from corn.
 Unfortunately, many brands use malt or barley to form part of the mix.
 But Makers Mark is on many gluten-free lists, and though the Lapines are a devout Jack Daniels family, it’s my favorite bourbon option (don’t tell).